Start9Labs/registry/README.md

 ### Set up registry-publish tool

-- run `apt install libgmp-dev zlib1g-dev libtinfo-dev libpq-dev` (on macOS `brew install libmpd zlib-ng libtiff`)
+1. run `apt install libgmp-dev zlib1g-dev libtinfo-dev libpq-dev` (on macOS `brew install libmpd zlib-ng libtiff`)
-- run `stack install` (recommended: include the installation path in your $PATH after running this command)
+1. run `stack install` (recommended: include the installation path in your $PATH after running this command)
-- update your shell to include the installation path of the copied executables from `stack install`. i.e. `nano ~./zshrc` add `export PATH=$PATH:/your/path/here` to zshrc; save and exit nano.
+1. update your shell to include the installation path of the copied executables from `stack install`. i.e. `nano ~./zshrc` add `export PATH=$PATH:/your/path/here` to zshrc; save and exit nano.
 Run `source ~/.zshrc`
-- run `registry-publish init --bash` (or --zsh / --fish depending on your preferred shell)
+1. run `registry-publish init --bash` (or --zsh / --fish depending on your preferred shell)
-- run `registry-publish reg add -l <URL> -n <NAME> -u <USER> -p <PASS>` (include https:// in your URL)
+1. run `registry-publish reg add -l <URL> -n <NAME> -u <USER> -p <PASS>` (include https:// in your URL)
-- take the hash that is emitted by this command and submit it to the registry owner
+1. take the hash that is emitted by this command and submit it to the registry owner

 ### Setting up a registry dev environment

-- set up a local database in postgresql
+1. set up a local database in postgresql
-- set the PG_DATABASE environment variable to that database
+1. set the PG_DATABASE environment variable to that database
-- set PG_USER to the owner of that database
+1. set PG_USER to the owner of that database
-- set PG_PASSWORD to the password for that user
+1. set PG_PASSWORD to the password for that user
-- set SSL_AUTO to false
+1. set SSL_AUTO to false
-- set RESOURCES_PATH to an empty directory you wish to use as your package repository
+1. set RESOURCES_PATH to an empty directory you wish to use as your package repository
-- install `start-sdk`
+1. install `start-sdk`
-- set STATIC_BIN to the path that contains `start-sdk`
+1. set STATIC_BIN to the path that contains `start-sdk`

 ## APIs

 ### EOS

-This API is exclusive to Start9, we do not publish this as part of the standard Marketplace protocol because Start9 does not intend for other organizations to host prebuilt OS binaries per the Non Commercial License
+This API is exclusive to Start9, we do not publish this as part of the standard Marketplace protocol because Start9 does not intend for other organizations to host prebuilt OS binaries

 ### Package